ConnectedHomes/chaim/client/README.md

 <a name='ccaurl'></a>
 #### [url](#contents)
 This command generates a console session url and copies it to the clipboard.
-If the original session is less than the auto-renew session percentage the account will be automatically renewed first.
+The credentials will be automatically renewed first.

 <a name='ccaversion'></a>